Isakhel Tehsil: History

 on the river side.
-These hills drain into Isa Khel and make it fertile.
+These hills drain into Isakhel and make it fertile.
 Its extreme northern portion, known as the Bhangi Khel country, is a wild and rugged region, a continuation of the Khattak hills.

 The tehsil derives its name from the Isa Khel tribe, sub-tribe of the Niazi Afghans, who, settling here during the sixteenth century, long maintained their independence of the Mughal empire, and at last succumbed to the Nawab of Dera Ismail Khan.